1940

 Flight miles from Albuquerque to Flagstaff: 329 miles

-Time in the air: 1 hr and 35 minutes
+Time in the air: 1 hour and 35 minutes

-Speed of the plane at cruise: 226 m.p.h. (averaged)
+Speed of the Lockheed twin at cruise: 226 m.p.h. (averaged)

-Power plants: Twin Pratt and Whitney R-985 engines @ 450h.p. each (combined total of 900h.p.)
+Power plants: Twin Pratt and Whitney R-985 engines @ 450 h.p. each (combined 900 h.p.)

-Without a doubt one of the fastest most sophisticated executive planes ever designed. even by
+Without a doubt one of the fastest most sophisticated executive planes ever designed even by

 today's standards!
 The Frye’s landed at Koch Field (which is now a housing development)